OfficeDev/office-js-docs-pr/docs/design/built-in-button-integration.md

 ## Insert a built-in control group into a custom tab

 To insert a built-in Office control group into a tab, add an [OfficeGroup](../reference/manifest/customtab.md#officegroup) element as a child element in the parent `<CustomTab>` element.
-The `groupId` attribute of the of the `<OfficeGroup>` element is set to the ID of the built-in group.
+The `id` attribute of the of the `<OfficeGroup>` element is set to the ID of the built-in group.
 See [Find the IDs of controls and control groups](#find-the-ids-of-controls-and-control-groups).

 The following markup example adds the Office Paragraph control group to a custom tab and positions it to appear just after a custom group.